 Quebec residents –

-click here to register for the Becoming an Opioid Champion Course for Quebec Learners.
+click here to register for the Becoming an Opioid Harm Reduction Champion Course for Quebec Learners.
 Some programming under our Opioid Harm Reduction project is not offered in Quebec as similar programming is already in place.
 Residents of Quebec will not be able to access naloxone through this project.